CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/hooks.md

 ### `RUN_SUCCEEDED` and `RUN_FAILED`

-These hooks are ran once the application has sarted (or has failed starting).
+These hooks are ran once the application has started (or has failed starting).
 Their failure doesn't cause the deployment to fail.

 One of these hooks is ran every time.

-These hoosk are perfect for:
+These hooks are perfect for:

  - notifications
  - clean-up